How much is the U.S. Funeral Industry worth?

 The National Funeral Directors Association (NFDA) has its own strict “Code of Practice” by which its members are bound.
 It has a broader membership as it caters to the whole funeral profession, from independent to national corporate companies.

-There are a number of trade associations for the U.S., many of which operate at a State level.
-Most funeral homes are members of one or more of these associations and schemes; however, there is no regulation or law to insist on membership in any.
+There are several trade associations in the U.S., many of which operate at the State level.
+Most funeral homes are members of one or more of these associations and schemes; however, there is no regulation or law requiring membership in any.
 It would be worth considering whether the funeral director you select to handle your needs is a member of one of these trade associations.

-There is also Selected Independent Funeral Homes – a member association solely for independent funeral homes.
-CANA (Cremation Association of North America) devotes itself to the furtherance of cremation training and the collation of cremation-related data.
-ICCFA (International Cemetery, Cremation, and Funeral Association) is an international association.
+There is also Selected Independent Funeral Homes, a member association solely for independent funeral homes.
+CANA (Cremation Association of North America) devotes itself to furthering cremation training and collating cremation-related data.
+ICCFA (International Cemetery, Cremation, and Funeral Association) is international.